BADGES ISSUED BY TRANSIT COMPANIES BEGINNING WITH THE LETTER “D”

 DOYLESTOWN & EASTON MOTORCOACH COMPANY This history of this company is tied to the Philadelphia Rapid Transit Company of Philadelphia, Pennsylvania.
 The March 3 1928, issue of the Electric Railway Journal carried this notice: “The Philadelphia Rapid Transit Company, Philadelphia, Pa., has agreed to pay $1,825,000 for the Quaker Cab Company and three suburban bus lines.
 This was disclosed in a petition filed by the railway with the Public Service Commission for approval of the purchase of the four carriers.
 The proposed deal includes the purchase of 5,000 shares of the outstanding stock in the Quaker City Cabs, Inc.; 4,510 shares of the Montgomery Bus Company, Inc.; 1,000 shares of the Philadelphia Suburban Transit Company, and 200 shares of the Doylestown & Easton Motorcoach.”
 The company was still operating in 1938 when it won 2 National Safety Council awards.

-DRUID CITY TRANSIT, INC. was a privately-owned public transit operator that ran buses in Tuscaloosa, Alabama, between 1947 and 1964.
-It succeeded Alabama Power Company, which had operated both streetcars and buses and had taken over service from Tuscaloosa Railway & Utilities Co. in 1923.
-Controlled by the American Transit Corporation, the Druid City Transit ran 22 buses over 106 route miles.
+DRUID CITY TRANSIT, INC. / DRUID CITY LINES, INC. / DRUID CITY TRANSIT LINES was a privately-owned public transit operator that ran buses in Tuscaloosa, Alabama, between 1947 and 1964.
+The company was incorporated as Druid City Lines on September 8, 1947, in Tuscaloosa, and during the 1950s it advertised in local papers as both Druid City Transit and Druid City Lines.
+It succeeded Alabama Power Company, which had operated both streetcars and buses and had taken over service from Tuscaloosa Railway & Utilities Company in 1923.
+Controlled by the American Transit Corporation, in 1954 Druid City Transit ran 22 buses over 106 route miles.
 The company’s end came about during the Civil Rights Movement, specifically when Druid City Transit management refused to hire black drivers, although their ridership was estimated to be about 90% black and the company had an integration policy.
 As a result, on August 1, 1964 the Tuscaloosa Citizens for Action committee (TCAC) announced that the black community would boycott the bus line.
 (Known as the Druid City Bus Boycotts of 1964.)
 The TCAC sustained people’s morale by organizing a system of “courtesy cars,” which helped riders sustain the boycott.
 After only three days of empty buses, the management laid off over twenty employees.
 Although the bus company management then considered hiring black applicants, the Amalgamated Transit Union, representing the interests of the bus line’s drivers, refused to cooperate.
 Union officials argued that no white driver could be fired without a valid reason.
 With financial ruin looming, and no prospect of resolving the impasse with the union, on November 10, 1964, the Druid City Transit, Inc. surrendered its franchise to the Tuscaloosa City Commission.
 On 12 April 1965 the new Tuscaloosa Transit Company resumed bus services with an integrated work force and a public policy of nondiscrimination.
+The badge shown below is nickel-plated with two threaded posts and was made by HOOKFAST PROVIDENCE R.I

 DUCOR-CALIFORNIA HOT SPRINGS STAGE LINE was running in 1911 as a horse-drawn line serving Porterville / Kern River, California.
 In 1921 F. A. Minaker was listed as the owner; by 1924 the company was motorized and was serving Ducor, Hot Springs and Porterville / Kern River, California.